Treating Arsenic and Selenium in Mine-Influenced Waters

 Arsenic is a metalloid that occurs naturally in many minerals, especially minerals that contain sulfur, which is also a culprit in acid rock runoff.

-For an in-depth look at the problems associated with, and remediations for, acid rock or acid mine runoff, see our two blogs on the subject: Low TDS Acid Mine Drainage Wastewater Treatment and Acid Mine Drainage Treatment.
+For an in-depth look at the problems associated with, and remediation for, acid rock or acid mine runoff, see this article on acid mine drainage treatment.

 Arsenic is, unfortunately, a common groundwater contaminant.
 Water and wastewater that contain arsenic require treatment because it is toxic to animals that, and humans who, ingest it.